Want to rank your new blog on Google search then you should learn some effective keyword research techniques.

-Then it will show you the keywords on which your competitior sites rank for and how much traffic they are getting from that keywords.
-So, You will get an idea about on which topic you should work for better performance.
+Then it will show you the keywords on which your competitor sites rank and how much traffic they are getting from that keywords.
+So, You will get an idea about which topic you should work on for better performance.

-For Detailed guide on Content gap analysis, you can check out the below video.👇
+For a detailed guide on Content gap analysis, you can check out the below video.👇

 Long Tail Keywords: